 It is very nice combination with light 13,5m or 15m sailplanes.
 High landing gear is required to provide sufficient propeller clearence for safe self-launch, also from grass runway.
 FES is aerodynamically very clean, so 22kW is more than enough power to provide good climb rate for light sailplanes.

-Recently we developed also more powerful version of FES system, suitable to self-launch also heavier 18m sailplanes.
-With high landing gear also self-launch from grass is not a problem without water ballast as demonstrated with new LAK17C FES.
+Recently we developed also 30kW version of FES system, suitable to self-launch also heavier 18m sailplanes.
+With high landing gear also self-launch from grass is not a problem, without water ballast, as demonstrated with new LAK17C FES.